When we think of fall foliage, we rarely expect to see any in Southern California.

 If you are looking for a cute place to stay in the Big Bear Lake, you can read more about the Honey Bear Cabin here.

 Go To A Pumpkin Patch

-One of the cutest activities that you can do in Big Bear in fall is to go to the Pumpkin Patch at Bear Valley Farms.
+One of the cutest activities that you can do in Big Bear in the fall is to go to the Pumpkin Patch at Bear Valley Farms.

-Bear Valley Farms is located on the east side of the Big Bear Lake.
-Through the year this farm is used for horse camps and riding lessons but in fall they also set up a pumpkin patch for the Big Bear Lake community.
+Bear Valley Farms is located on the east side of Big Bear Lake.
+Throughout the year this farm is used for horse camps and riding lessons but in fall they also set up a pumpkin patch for the Big Bear Lake community.

 The Bear Valley Farms Pumpkin Patch is open on Saturdays from 11 am to 3 pm and costs $10 to enter.
 The entrance ticket includes a variety of activities from a petting zoo and hayrides to a haunted house and plenty of cute photo-op spots with pumpkins and haystacks.